xg405012/cynthia/README.md

-# and lived in a tower
+# and lives over the cloud
 # was a princess
 # cynthia